smarty/changelog/cloud/us-street-data.md

 Changes:
 - Improved matching of Input City to Deliverable City, and the associated footnote U#.

+## 2025.09.C - 2025-09-04
+We are beginning our phased rollout of us-street-data 2025.09.C.
+This process is scheduled to be completed by 2025-09-05 00:00:00 UTC.
+Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.
+Changes:
+- Latest updates from all upstream packages and providers.

 ## 2025.08.A - 2025-08-01
 We are beginning our phased rollout of us-street-data 2025.08.A.
 This process is scheduled to be completed by 2025-08-02 00:00:00 UTC.
 Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 Changes: